mobify/mobify-code-style/html/Readme.md

     * [Formatting a Table](tables#formatting-a-table)
     * [Multiple <tbody> Elements](tables#multiple-tbody-elements)

-These documents outlines how the Mobify team is expected to write their HTML markup.
-Following these guidelines ensures that everyone writing HTML is using best practices and keeping accessibility in mind.
+These documents outline how the Mobify team is expected to write their HTML markup.
+Following these guidelines ensures that everyone is using best practices and keeping accessibility in mind.

 This document borrows ideas and rules from Google's HTML Style Guide and Github's Markup & Template Styleguide.